NetCoreTemplates/vue-mjs/MyApp/wwwroot/_blog/posts/2023-01-11_prerendering.md

 ### Prerendering Pages Task

-Next on the todo list is coming up with a solution to run this from the command-line.
+Next we need to come up with a solution to run this from the command-line.
-[App Tasks](https://docs.servicestack.net/app-tasks) is ideal for this which lets you run one-off tasks within the full context of your App but without the overhead of maintaining a separate .exe with duplicated App configuration, instead we can run the ASP .NET Core App to run the specified Tasks then exit before launching its HTTP Server.
+[App Tasks](https://docs.servicestack.net/app-tasks) is ideal for this which lets you run one-off tasks within the full context of your App but without the overhead of maintaining a separate .exe with duplicated App configuration & logic, instead we can run the .NET App to run the specified Tasks then exit before launching its HTTP Server.

-To do this we'll register the Prerender Task against the **prerender** AppTask name with:
+To do this we'll register this task with the **prerender** AppTask name:

 ```csharp
 AppTasks.Register("prerender", args => blogPosts.LoadPosts("_blog/posts", renderTo: "blog"));